Persistence

 The following terms are important to know when working with wCMF's domain classes:

-• Values are the persistent attributes of a domain class.
+- Values are the persistent attributes of a domain class.
 You can think of them as class members.
-Values are accessed using the methods getValue and setValue.
+Values are accessed using the methods

-• Tags are a special property used on values to group them by certain aspects.
-For example the edit forms in the default application only display domain class values that are tagged with DATATYPE_ATTRIBUTE and only those attributes are editable in the translation form that are tagged with TRANSLATABLE.
-Tags are defined in the model using the tag app_data_type (see ChiValue).
+display_valueof the class or theinput_typeof a value.
+Properties are defined in the model as tags (see Chronos profile) and are accessed using the methodsgetProperty/setPropertyandgetValueProperty/setValueProperty - Tags are a special property used on values to group them by certain aspects.
+For example the edit forms in the default application only display domain class values that are tagged with

 Configuration